iiWoodstocK/qmk_userspace/users/iiwoodstock/readme.md

 # iiWoodstocK's stuff

-This keymap builds on Vnmm & archrovisual's but with some changes
+This keymap builds on Vnmm & archrovisual & jonavin
 ## Features

 -   Alphabet keys light up green when caps lock is on